ibm-cloud-docs/vpc/vpe-cross-account.md

    :   Indicates ID or name of the VPC.

    `--target`:
    :   Indicates the name of the provider infrastructure service or the CRN for a provider cloud service instance.
-You can use the command `ibmcloud is endpoint-gateway-targets` to list the provider cloud and infrastructure services that are qualified to be set as the endpoint gateway target.
+You can enter the command `ibmcloud is endpoint-gateway-targets` to list the provider cloud and infrastructure services that are qualified to be set as the endpoint gateway target.

    `--name`:
    :   Indicates the new name of the endpoint gateway.